 - With a population of 425,097 Oakland is the 45th most populous city in the United States.

-- With an average 1 bedroom rent price of $2273 per month, Oakland is the 4th most expensive metropolitan area in the United States.
+- With an average 1 bedroom rent price of $2,272 per month, Oakland is the 4th most expensive metropolitan area in the United States.
 I’m not gonna sugarcoat it, Oakland is crazy expensive.
 But, hey––it’s not San Francisco!

 A few things to help you find you perfect Oakland neighborhood

 - In Old Oakland, Downtown, and the Jack London District you’re looking at spending between $2,900 and $3,200.

 - Montclair and the Dimond District would be less per bedroom, around $1,900-$2,800.

-- Neighborhoods east of 14th Avenue – San Antonio, Oaktree, Allendale, etc. – these are places where you can find an apartment for around $1,000 (or less if you want to do the roommate thing).
+- Neighborhoods east of 14th Avenue – San Antonio, Oak Tree, Allendale, etc. – these are places where you can find an apartment for around $1,700 (or less if you want to do the roommate thing).

 So let’s get this out of the way now: if you’re on a tight budget, look east of 14th avenue – the further you go the cheaper it gets.
 If cost is no object, look to Old Oakland, Downtown, and the Jack London District.